pchampin/minutes_to_gh/README.md

 ### Manual mode

-For creating github comments for older minutes, it is possible to use this program in "manual" mode.
+For creating GitHub comments for older minutes, it is possible to use this program in "manual" mode.
 The basic options are as follow:

 ```bash